openshift/enhancements/enhancements/arbiter-clusters.md

 We currently have a few different options for different needs when installing OCP that need to also be updated.
 Work done in the installer should be reflected on the Assisted Installer, Assisted Service and ZTP.

+### OLM Filter Addition

+With this change it would be prudent to add the ability to allow operators to specify which control plane topology they support.
+This gives us more guards against installing layered components on unsupported or unconsidered topologies like the Master+Arbiter in this enhancement.

 ### Workflow Description